ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Question

-           Declare and instantiate a 3 by 3 two-dimensional int array named **table**.
-It should print the numbers 0 through 8.
+           Replace the "ADD CODE HERE" below with the code to declare and create a 3 by 3 two-dimensional int array named ``table``.
+The finished code will print the values 0 to 8.

            .. activecode::  arr2DEx1q
               :language: java